What is Multiple Sclerosis?

 Supplements for Multiple Sclerosis

-There are several supplements that can be useful in maintaining the health of the brain and nervous system.
+Several supplements can help maintain the health of the brain and nervous system.
 These include glycine powder, L-serine powder, pure taurine and biotin.
-Most of these supplements are helpful in helping patients overcome some cognitive malfunctions and spasms.
+Most of these supplements help patients overcome some cognitive malfunctions and spasms, but check with your healthcare provider first.

 Take no more than 2,000 mg of L-serine powder per day.
-It will help patients in easing nerve pain, one of the main MS symptoms.
+It will help patients in easing nerve pain, one of the leading MS symptoms.

 An array of vitamins can help MS patients maintain and support their health.
-This includes vitamin D, B6, B12 and antioxidant vitamins.
+These include vitamin D, B6, B12 and antioxidant vitamins.
 Vitamin D is best to help the patient recover from immune malfunction.
 People can get vitamin D through fish, dairy products and cereals.

-Almost half of the MS patient population is said to be a smoker or a drinker.
-For doctors, one of the best and most natural ways to treat symptoms of MS is through changing the patient’s lifestyle.
+Research says almost half of the MS patient population is smokers or drinkers.
+For doctors, one of the best and most natural ways to treat symptoms of MS is by changing the patient’s lifestyle.
 It includes proper diet and hygiene, exercise and quitting smoking and alcoholic beverages.
 Accordingly, the patient may recover faster with no need for surgical operations or such.

 The Bottom Line

 Multiple sclerosis is not a simple disease.
 It affects how a person thinks, acts and feels.
-All aspects of an individual are impacted, which may lead to complications such as depression, avoidance and self-pity.
-Therefore, aside from treatments, support from the family is most critical.
+All aspects of an individual collide with their health concern, leading to complications such as mood swings, avoidance and self-pity.
+Therefore, aside from treatments, support from friends and family is most critical.